 - Pay the School Fees

 - Apply at the Japanese Embassy in your country

-1) Choose A School
+1) Choose A Language School or an University

 One of the primary documents required for a student visa is the Certificate of Eligibility (CoE).
 A Certificate of Eligibility is issued by a regional immigration authority under the jurisdiction of the Ministry of Justice.
 It serves as evidence that the applicant fulfils various conditions of the Immigation Control Act.
 In a student’s case, it acts as a preliminary visa screening process.